Celtx Blog

 Want to organize your literary devices and story beats?
 Celtx’s Beat Sheets feature helps you visualize your story before you start writing.
 Try it today (it’s free to sign up)!

-How to Weave Devices into Your Script
+How to Weave Literary Devices into Your Script

 Next, let’s get into the nitty gritty.
 Here’s how to actually use these devices without turning your script into a literary thesis: